camlp5/camlp5/doc/rst/lexers.rst

    -  Either by adding ``pa_lexer.cmo`` among the Camlp5 options.
 See the Camlp5 manual page or documentation.
-   -  Or by adding ``#load "pa_lexer.cmo";`` anywhere in the file, before the usages of this "lexer" syntax.
+   -  Or by adding ``#load "pa_lexer.cmo";`` anywhere in the file, before the usages of this "pa_lexer" syntax.

    .. rubric:: How to display the generated code
       :name: how-to-display-the-generated-code